When in doubt, reboot

 …I just accidentally deleted a bunch of files from my G or H drive.
 Please help!

-Send us an OTRS ticket with the file names and file path (where they were saved).
+Send us a ticket with the file names and file path (where they were saved).
 We regularly back up the G and H drives, so we may be able to restore your file(s) if they were recently deleted or lost.

 Public computers, printing, and scanning